"Insurances companies and hurting believers take note.

 What if you knew the answers to these questions?
 What if the struggle to forgive could be demystified in one simple Bible-based truth?
 It can.

-The Bible depicts 5 instinctual desires that arise from harm and betrayal.
-You were created with the capacity for each desire.
-The million dollar question isn't whether or not you should have them, but rather, who's got control--God or the enemy?
-Wendy's message is the first to compare and contrast how the enemy fulfills these desires, and what it looks like when Christ takes the lead.
+Five instinctual desires often arise from abuse/betrayal.
+All are natural components of the human psyche.
+So, of course they're in the Bible!
+The million dollar question isn't whether or not we should have them, but rather, who's got control--God or the enemy?
+Wendy's teaching is the first to compare and contrast how it shakes out when the enemy fulfills these five desires and what happens when Christ takes the lead.

 Is Your Savior Your Healer?